Rishabh199-5/javascript/README.md

 **async vs defer**
 async - doesn't guarantee order of execution of scripts. defer -  guarantee order of execution of scripts.

+**Event Delegation**
+benefits
+memory saver - most important
+we can write less code

+limitation
+all the events are not bubbled up some events like blur ,focus etc which are not bubbled up in heiarchy. will not work with stopPropagation